Emi Meyer

-Emi Meyer (born March 1987) is a Japanese-born American jazz pianist and singer-songwriter who is based in Seattle and Tokyo and active in both the Japanese and American markets.
+Emily Morioka Meyer (エミ・マイヤー, Emi Maiyā) is a Japanese-born American jazz pianist and singer-songwriter who is based in Seattle and Tokyo and active in both the Japanese and American markets.

-Background
+Early life

 Meyer was born in Kyoto, Japan, but grew up in Seattle, Washington, United States.
 Her mother is Japanese and a professor of art history while her father is American.
 Meyer began learning classical piano at age six but expanded to Jazz.
 Meyer attended University Prep, a school in Seattle.

 Meyer studied ethnomusicology and international relations at Pomona College in Los Angeles County, including Indian ragas, African drumming and Japanese gagaku (classical court music).
 She wrote her thesis on the division in the modern Japanese music scene between hogaku (Japanese music) and yogaku (Western music).

 She first lived in Japan when she took a study-abroad program in the city of her birth, Kyoto.
 In 2007, Meyer won the Seattle-Kobe Jazz Vocalist Competition, which kick started her career in Japan.